Dev Guide

 Increment

-You may find you need a consistent counter across all instances of your app, for example, to count the number of generated coupons you have remaining.
-To do this, you can rely on the increment method to atomically increment or decrement a value in the key-value store.
+If you need a consistent counter across all instances of your app (for example, to count the number of generated coupons you have remaining), use the increment method to atomically increment or decrement a value in the key value store.

 // Add one to the counter because we generated a new summer15 coupon